StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Why wasn't the Spirit sent to indwell believers before He actually was (i.e., only after Christ's ascension)?"
 %}}

+## Image of God {#image-of-god}

+### Image of God > We are godlike in our free will/ability to choose {#image-of-god-we-are-godlike-in-our-free-will-ability-to-choose}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-joint-partakers-of-the-same-essence/#regarding-the-notion-of-us-being-small-g-gods-what-words-are-used-for-such-in-the-greek-and-hebrew"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Joint Partakers of the Same Essence" header-title="Regarding the notion of us being \"small G gods\", what words are used for such in the Greek and Hebrew?"
+%}}

 ## In the world, but not of the world {#in-the-world-but-not-of-the-world}

 {{% subject-index-link